yangnianzu0515/yangnianzu0515.github.io/_pages/about.md

 About me
 ======
 I am pursuing my PhD degree at Department of Computer Science in School of Electronic Information and Electrical Engineering, Shanghai Jiao Tong University (SJTU), Shanghai.
 Before that, I earned bachelor degree in IEEE Honor class at SJTU.
-I majors in Computer Science and my **research interests** include recommender systems, molecule generation and optimization, out-of-distribution generalization and graph neural networks.
+I major in Computer Science and my **research interests** include recommender systems, molecule generation and optimization, out-of-distribution generalization and graph neural networks.

 What's New
 ======